Phenoxybenzamine Side Effects

 Applies to phenoxybenzamine: compounding powder, oral capsule

 Cardiovascular side effects have included postural hypotension and tachycardia.
-These symptoms are evidence of adrenergic blockade and vary according to the degree of blockade.
+These symptoms are evidence of adrenergic blockade and vary according to the degree of blockade.[Ref]

 Genitourinary side effects have included inhibition of ejaculation.
-This symptom is indicative of adrenergic blockade and varies according to the degree of blockade.
+This symptom is indicative of adrenergic blockade and varies according to the degree of blockade.[Ref]

 Respiratory side effects have included nasal congestion.
-This symptom is indicative of adrenergic blockade and varies according to the degree of blockade.
+This symptom is indicative of adrenergic blockade and varies according to the degree of blockade.[Ref]

 Ocular side effects have included miosis.
-This symptom is indicative of adrenergic blockade and varies according to the degree of blockade.
+This symptom is indicative of adrenergic blockade and varies according to the degree of blockade.[Ref]

-Nervous system side effects have included drowsiness and fatigue.
+Nervous system side effects have included drowsiness and fatigue.[Ref]

-Gastrointestinal side effects have included gastrointestinal irritation.
+Gastrointestinal side effects have included gastrointestinal irritation.[Ref]

 More about phenoxybenzamine

 Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.